ChristianValery/Immo-Eliza-Estimator/README.md

 ## Modeling

 The modeling phase started with a raw DataFrame consisting of 118 714 rows and 32 columns.
-Before the modeling itself, we have the following preprocessing operations.
+Before the modeling itself, we performed the following preprocessing operations.

 1. **Data cleaning** (data validation, addressing missing data).